 ‘ …his victims fought for their lives in a silent, eerie underwater battleground!’

-Curse of the Swamp Creature is a 1966 American science fiction horror film produced and directed by Larry Buchanan (The Loch Ness Horror; It’s Alive; Zontar: The Thing from Venus; et al) from a screenplay by actor Tony Houston.
-It stars John Agar (Hand of Death; The Mole People; et al), Francine York (The Centerfold Girls), Jeff Alexander and Shirley McLine.
+Curse of the Swamp Creature is a 1966 American science fiction horror feature film produced and directed by Larry Buchanan (The Loch Ness Horror; It’s Alive; Zontar: The Thing from Venus; et al) from a screenplay by actor Tony Houston.
+The movie stars John Agar (Hand of Death; The Mole People; et al), Francine York (The Centerfold Girls), Jeff Alexander and Shirley McLine.

 Although Buchanan was producing low budget 16mm colour remakes of American International Pictures sci-fi movies for television distribution around this time, he claimed this was an original plot even though it bears striking similarities to Voodoo Woman (1957) and White Zombie (1932).